PCOS en Voeding

 You may have heard that dairy is bad for women with PCOS and there is some truth here.
 Dairy products contain a hormone called insulin-life growth factor (IGF-I) which increases androgen production in women when we eat things like milk or ice cream.
 Many dairy products are also super high in sugar which is also something women with PCOS should avoid because sugary foods cause insulin levels to spike and then drop.
 This causes a cycle of highs and lows that women with PCOS are more likely to experience because their bodies can’t easily regulate blood glucose levels and this can lead to inflammation.

 Have a specific question about your PCOS symptoms?
-Ask us.
-We have a chat function on our website and we’re always here to answer your questions.
-No bots or auto replies.
-Real people, just like you who totally get it and want to help.
+We have a chat function on our website, and we’re always here to answer your questions.
+No bots but real people, just like you, who totally get it and want to help.